troycomi/intermediate-vim/0_intro/README.md

 3p          put the register contents 3 times
 ```

+Exercise 6:

+    Delete the next 3 words vim is lame to fix this line
+    This line is lame too, you should probably delete it
+    But this line is great, in fact you should copy it

 Instead of a motion, you can use a search command or text objects.
 Text objects
 are represented by `i` or `a` and the surrounding object
 ```